Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 Is equipment breakdown coverage the same as a home warranty?

-No — they are fundamentally different products.
+No, they are fundamentally different products.
 Equipment breakdown coverage is an insurance endorsement added to your homeowners policy that covers sudden, accidental mechanical or electrical failures.
 A home warranty is a separate service contract that covers normal wear and tear on appliances and systems.
-Home warranties typically cost $300–$600/year plus per-visit service fees, while equipment breakdown coverage costs just $25–$75/year.
+Home warranties typically cost $360 to $900 per year plus service fees, while equipment breakdown coverage costs just $20 to $50 per year in 2026.

 What does equipment breakdown coverage NOT cover?

-Most insurers offer equipment breakdown coverage as an endorsement for between $25 and $75 per year, making it one of the most affordable home insurance add-ons available.
-Some providers bundle it with service line coverage for around $80/year total.
-Coverage limits typically range from $50,000 to $100,000 per occurrence, with deductibles of $250–$500.
+Most insurers offer equipment breakdown coverage as an endorsement for between $20 and $50 per year, making it one of the most affordable home insurance add-ons available.
+Nationwide charges approximately $39 to $45 per year, American Family around $30, and Lemonade offers $100,000 of coverage for about $36 annually.
+Coverage limits typically range from $50,000 to $100,000 per occurrence with a $500 deductible.

 Does homeowners insurance cover appliance breakdowns?